-The problem is the record is patchy, written by whites and with the most awkward bits left out.
-It doesn’t help that a sense of Bussamarai the man does not emerge from Collin’s book.
+However the record is patchy, written by whites and with the most awkward bits left out and unfortunately a sense of Bussamarai the man does not emerge from Collins’s book.
 What does emerge is that early Europeans were tolerated as adventurers but not as a permanent and disruptive presence.
 When explorers Mitchell and Leichhardt drifted into what Collins calls East Maranoa in the colony of NSW (the current Queensland local government region of Maranoa plus all of the Balonne shire north of St George), they were followed by a handful of whites determined to take advantage of the fertile lands suggested by Mitchell’s descriptions of “mount abundance” and a “champagne region”.

-Without an inspection of the land, MacPherson was taking a large leap of faith with Mount Abundance near Muckadilla some 200km from the nearest white settlement at Moonie.
-Mitchell and MacPherson weren’t the first whites in the area.
+Without an inspection of the land, Macpherson was taking a large leap of faith with Mount Abundance near Muckadilla 200km from the nearest white settlement at Moonie.
+Mitchell and Macpherson weren’t the first whites in the area.
 Clarence River area squatter Finney Eldershaw described his search in 1842 for suitable land after he heard of “luxurious downs” in the region.
-But it wasn’t the Aboriginals that stopped Eldershaw, it was economic conditions.
+But economic conditions weren’t right for Eldershaw.
 Australia was in depression and East Maranoa’s remoteness from white settlement made it a difficult financial prospect.

-Five years later, conditions were improving.
-While MacPherson was setting off, another friend of Mitchell, Edmund Kennedy was back in the region to do more exploration.
+Five years later, conditions were better.
+While Macpherson was setting off, Mitchell’s deputy Edmund Kennedy was back in the region to do more exploration.
 He was joined by Archer, Blyth and Chauvel who explored the region from the north.
-MacPherson started his run in October 1847 with 20 men working the property.
+Macpherson started his run in October 1847 with 20 men working the property.
 While we know a lot about the early whites, the Aborigines are more inscrutable.
-The character of the warrior “Bussamarai” who gives his name to the book is particularly problematic.
+The character of “Bussamarai” is particularly problematic.

-Collins claims that a tribal leader called variously by different whites as old Billy, Eaglehawk, Possum Murray and Bussamarai was the one and the same person but the evidence is not always convincing.
+Collins claims a tribal leader called variously as old Billy, Eaglehawk, Possum Murray and Bussamarai was the one and the same person but the evidence is not always convincing.
 Collins said the elder who helped Mitchell find Muckadilla Creek and the Maranoa River was “probably” Bussamarai but offers no proof.
-All Mitchell said is that they were not covetous and asked for nothing.
-But by the time Kennedy got to the region, relations had gone downhill and he had to use “one or two shots in the air” to frighten 200 Aborigines away from his camp.
+All Mitchell said was the natives were not covetous and asked for nothing.
+By the time Kennedy returned, relations had gone downhill and he had to use “one or two shots in the air” to frighten 200 Aborigines away from his camp.
 As the decade went by the Mandandanji lands became untenable as more whites entered the East Maranoa motivated less by fame and discovery then by land acquisition.

-MacPherson recorded the first cattle killing at Warroo station near Surat in late 1847.
-By December 1848 there was all out war between the blacks and the settlers affecting every station the area between the present day towns of Roma and Chinchilla.
-Station hands working for absentee landholders dispensed rough justice in retaliation for attacks on their livestock while authorities in faraway Sydney and even further London turned a blind eye.
+Macpherson recorded the first cattle killing at Warroo station near Surat in late 1847.
+By December 1848 there was war between the blacks and the settlers affecting every station between Roma and Chinchilla.
+Station hands working for absentee landholders dispensed rough justice in retaliation for attacks on their livestock while authorities in Sydney and London turned a blind eye.

-In retaliation, Collins said Bussamarai united the Bigambul people and two or three other groups with the Mandandanji to try to to drive out the whites.
+Collins said Bussamarai united the Bigambul people and two or three other groups with the Mandandanji to drive out the whites.
 They engaged in battles with the Native Police with inevitable conclusions.
 On November 1852 a Sergeant Skelton noted a skirmish at Ukabulla between the Aboriginals led by Bussamarai and armed troops in daylight.
 Two Aboriginals were “shot in the attempt to apprehend them,” Skelton said.
 “Likewise four more of the Blacks were shot before I could drive them to the station.”
-The East Maranoa front was “tamed” and the war and the atrocities moved on to other areas of Queensland.
+Bussamarai was dead, the Maranoa front was “tamed” and the war moved on to other areas of Queensland.

-The surviving Mandandanji settled into a life of fringe dwellers in their own territory.
+The surviving Mandandanji became fringe dwellers in their own territory.
 Many were forcibly removed to settlements at Taroom and later at Woorabinda and Cherbourg, scattering the memory of their sacred link to the land.
-The Goodbye to Bussamarai is not only to a warrior but to a way of life that had no chance against European civilisation.
+Goodbye to Bussamarai is a farewell to a warrior but also to a way of life that stood no chance against European weapons.